One of the most memorable times with my wife and kids was on a Norfolk holiday and one afternoon going to see the movie Twister.

 So, imagine my pent-up excitement and anticipation when I went to London’s Old Vic to see Helen star in a relatively recent play, Eureka Day.
 A rare chance to actually witness Helen act in the flesh.
 All those Twister, As Good As It Gets, Cast Away, The Sessions feelings bubbling away.

-But coming away from that grand theatre which has seen so many greats grace its boards, sure I felt contented I had seen Helen in person at last and she had proved every ounce the tremendous actress and emotive performer she has always been, but it was the complete joy that one of my life’s living icons had lived up to the billing I have always given her since that wonderful Norfolk day when my two boys were young.
+Coming away from that grand theatre which has seen so many greats grace its boards, I felt contented I had seen Helen in person at last and she had proved every ounce the tremendous actress and emotive performer she has always been.
+But I felt too a complete joy that one of my life’s living icons had lived up to the billing I have always given her since that wonderful Norfolk day when my two boys were young.